 Who Qualifies for a Conventional Loan?

-There isn’t just one set of conventional home loan qualifications that are considered standard across all mortgage lenders.
+While there are standardized underwriting guidelines for conventional home loans, many mortgage lenders overlay unique requirements in addition to Fannie Mae and Freddie Mac guidelines.
 In general, each lender will have its own mortgage lending protocol and accepted practices.
 However, there are some guidelines you can follow that may help improve your chances of getting approved.
 You need to prove your ability to pay back the loan, which includes meeting income requirements and credit score criteria.

 The underwriting guidelines for conventional loans vary by lender, but here some things you need to know about how to qualify for a conventional home loan.